-If you are using NetVault Backup Client software 10.0.5 or earlier, after installing and configuring a NetVault Backup Virtual Client, ensure that the Virtual Client can manage all hosts included in a cluster and that each host can access any other host included in the cluster.
+If you are using NetVault Backup Client software 10.0.5 or earlier, after installing and configuring a NetVault Backup Virtual Client, ensure that the Virtual Client can manage all hosts included in a cluster.
+Also ensure that each host can access any other host included in the cluster.

 - TIP: For clusters with many hosts, you can create a script file that contains all the following commands.
-You can then run the script on each host. - 1 From a command prompt on the first host included in the cluster, type:
+You can then run the script on each host. - 1 From a command prompt on the first host included in the cluster, type: - cd <NetVaultBackupInstallDirectory>\util nvclientaccess -client <clientName> -password <clientPassword> where <clientName> is the name of the next physical client that was added to the Virtual Client and <clientPassword> is the same one that you specified when you added the client to the NetVault Backup Server.

-'''

-cd <NetVaultBackupInstallDirectory>\util

-'''